thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 ### 0.4.4
 - Fixed serialization of trader quest completion parameter on dedicated servers and HCs
 - Fixed incorrect trader creation function call on dedicated servers and HCs
+- Fixed Bug with gearless and weaponless helicopter troops
 - Fixed some .rpt errors tied to HALs store, disabled debug mode for it

 ### 0.4.3